holochain/n3h/docs/mosodium/secbuf.md

 <dl>
 <dt><a href="#SBRoot">SBRoot</a></dt>
 <dd><p>Abstract Base class for a buffer of a SecBuf
-Buffer should be stored in _b
+Buffer should be stored in binary.
 Expecting methods:</p>
 <ul>
 <li>async readable (fn)</li>